Lennox Lewis vs. Mike Tyson

-General information
+Background

 The fight was originally scheduled for April 6, 2002 in Las Vegas.
 However, Nevada refused to grant Tyson a license after a press conference brawl between Lewis and Tyson (see below).
 Several other states refused Tyson a license before Memphis finally bid US$12 million in order to host the fight.

 The referee for the fight was Eddie Cotton, officiating his 20th world title bout.
 Alfred Buqwana of South Africa, Anek Hongtongkam of Thailand and Bob Logist of Belgium were appointed as judges, as both the WBC and the Tennessee Athletic Commission wanted judges from different continents.
 Lewis weighed in at 249.25 lb and Tyson at 234 lb (the second highest of his career).

 The fight was promoted by Main Events and was a pay-per-view shown as a joint collaboration between HBO and Showtime in the United States and on Sky Box Office in the United Kingdom.
 The joint promotion was a rarity as at the time HBO and Showtime were arch-rivals in American boxing broadcasting, though it would later be repeated in 2015 with the Floyd Mayweather Jr. vs. Manny Pacquiao match.
 HBO's Jim Lampley called the fight alongside Showtime's Bobby Czyz, and in addition each fighter was introduced by a ring announcer allied with a specific network: Lewis had HBO's Michael Buffer introduce him, while Jimmy Lennon Jr. of Showtime did the same for Tyson.
 It was the highest-grossing event in pay-per-view history, generating US$106.9 million from 1.95 million buys in the U.S., until it was surpassed by De La Hoya vs. Mayweather in 2007.
 In 2013, Mayweather vs. Álvarez surpassed the gross revenue generated from pay-per-view buys.

 However, the ticket sales were slow because they were priced as high as US$2,400, but a crowd of 15,327 turned up to see the fight.
 Lewis entered the bout as 2/1 favorite.

 Among the celebrities in attendance were Samuel L. Jackson, Denzel Washington, Tom Cruise, Britney Spears, Clint Eastwood, Ben Affleck, Hugh Hefner, Halle Berry, Richard Gere, Dwayne "The Rock" Johnson, Vince McMahon, The Undertaker, LL Cool J, Tyra Banks, Wesley Snipes, Donald Trump, Kevin Bacon, Chris Webber, Michael Jordan, Magic Johnson, Morgan Freeman, Alec Baldwin, and heavyweight boxer Evander Holyfield.